Almasyriqi/Laravel_Web_Perpustakaan/README.md

 Create a Database Table in phpMyAdmin

-Extract the SMKLearn Source Code that has been downloaded to a folder anywhere.
+Extract the project Source Code that has been downloaded to a folder anywhere.

 Open Code Editor → Terminal.